Looking for a mid-week treat? I have got you covered with these moist vegan chocolate raspberry banana muffins!

 The raspberries not only add freshness but also makes these muffins lighter and fluffier.
-Plus the combination of raspberry + chocolate never fails.
-If you like to combine fruits and chocolate, you should definitely try this one!
+Plus, the combination of raspberry + chocolate never fails.
+If you like to combine fruits and chocolate, you should definitely try these vegan chocolate raspberry banana muffins!

 Let me know in the comments if you try this recipe!

 - Preheat oven to 350 °F (175°FC).
 Line a 6-count muffin pan with muffin liners.
 Set aside.